Qizilbash

-Qizilbash or Kizilbash were a diverse array of mainly Turkoman Shia militant groups that flourished in Azerbaijan, Anatolia, Kurdistan, the Armenian highlands, and the Caucasus from the late 15th century onwards, and contributed to the foundation of the Safavid dynasty in early modern Iran.
+Qizilbash or Kizilbash (Note: قیزیلباش (Latin script: qızılbaş) /az/; قزيل باش; قزلباش (modern Iranian reading: qezelbāš); kızılbaş /tr/) were a diverse array of mainly Turkoman (Note: "The Qizilbash, composed mainly of Turkman tribesmen, were the military force introduced by the conquering Safavis to the Iranian domains in the sixteenth century."
+Quoted from (Babayan 1993).)
+Shia militant groups that flourished in Iranian Azerbaijan, Anatolia, the Armenian highlands, and the Caucasus from the late 15th century onwards, and contributed to the foundation of the Safavid dynasty in early modern Iran.
+(Note: "Kizilbāsh (T. "Red-head"). [...]
+In general, it is used loosely to denote a wide variety of extremist Shi'i sects [see Ghulāt], which flourished in Anatolia and Kurdistān from the late 7th/13th century onwards, including such groups as the Alevis."
+Quoted from (Savory 1986).)

 By the 18th-century, anyone involved with the Safavid state—militarily, diplomatically, or administratively—came to be broadly referred to as "Qizilbash".
 It was eventually applied to some inhabitants of Iran.
 In the early 19th-century, Shia Muslims from Iran could be referred as "Qizilbash", thus highlighting the influence of the distinctive traits of the Safavids, despite the Iranian shah (king) Fath-Ali Shah Qajar simultaneously creating a Qajar dynastic identity grounded in the pre-Islamic past.